-Law & Order: We may disclose your information to third parties if we determine that such disclosure is necessary to comply with the law, protect any person from death or serious bodily injury, prevent fraud or abuse of our Services or our users, or protect our property rights.
-If we are ordered to disclose information by legitimate legal process, the only data we can supply is that which you supplied to us when you signed up for our services, and copies of the encrypted data stream your device sent into the network, should it still be there (once data is delivered it ceases to exist in the network, so the presence of encrypted data for a given user is extremely improbable).
+Law & order: We may disclose information to third parties if we determine that such disclosure is necessary to comply with the law, protect any person from death or serious bodily injury, prevent fraud or abuse of our Services or our users, or protect property rights.
+If we are ordered to disclose information by legitimate legal process, the only data we can supply is that which you supplied to us when you signed up for our services, and copies of the encrypted data stream your device sent into the network, should it still be there (once data is delivered it ceases to exist in the network).
 User data exists in the Kahuna™ network ONLY in an encrypted form, and only the sender and recipient have decryption keys.
-We have absolutely no access to the content, and of course we can’t disclose what we don’t have access to.
-These and related issues are discuss in further detail in the "Illegal Conduct" and "Legal Compliance" paragraphs of our "Terms of Service".
+We have absolutely no access to the content.
+These and related issues are discussed in further detail in the "Illegal Conduct" and "Legal Compliance" paragraphs of our "Terms of Service".

 Safe Harbor: MetaLuminous complies with the EU-U.S. and Swiss-U.S. Safe Harbor ("Safe Harbor") frameworks and principles.
 (Compliance for us is trivial because we collect no personal data to begin with).
-You can learn more about Safe Harbor by visiting http://export.gov/safeharbor.
-TRUSTe is the independent organization responsible for reviewing and resolving complaints about Safe Harbor compliance.
 Should you have a concern you agree to first submit such complaints directly to us at email@example.com.

 Because we hold no meaningful information about our customers, it's unlikely that we will receive very many information requests from law enforcement agencies.
 However, if we do and to the maximum extent permitted by law, every 6 months we will post: